evo-lua/eldoc/doc/doc.md

 warning issued.
 The only exception is if the module starts with an explicit `module` statement.

-If your coding standards require a boilerplate copyright notice, then the `-B` flag or `boilerplate=true` will make LDoc ignore the first comment of each module.
+If your coding standards import a boilerplate copyright notice, then the `-B` flag o/ `boilerplate=true` will make LDoc ignore the first comment of each module.

 Common commenting patterns like '---- (text) -----' are exempted, since they are often used